2Yr·

 Scenario 2: Longer fixed interest rate, but higher interest rate

 What happens if we assume a 30-year fixed interest rate and full repayment instead of a fixed interest rate with only 15 years and follow-up financing?
 In this case, we would probably be offered a loan with an interest rate of 3.5% today.
-The repayment would be approx. 1.889% and amount to approx. 2,784.43 euros per month - significantly higher than the monthly rate in scenario 1.
+The repayment would be approx. 1.889% and amount to approx. 2,784.43 euros per month - significantly higher than the monthly installment in scenario 1.

-Scenario 3: Faster repayment of follow-up financing
+Scenario 3: Faster repayment of the follow-up financing

-So the rent for the first 4-room apartment is 1,970 euros / 131 sqm * 100 sqm + 25 euros = 1,528.82 euros and after 4 years it will increase to 1,528.82 euros * 1.022^4 = 1,667.86 euros.
+The rent for the first 4-room apartment is therefore EUR 1,970 / 131 sqm * 100 sqm + EUR 25 = EUR 1,528.82 and will be increased to EUR 1,528.82 * 1.022^4 = EUR 1,667.86 after 4 years.
 The deposit is 4,000 euros.
-After 5 years the move into the house takes place, the rent of which has meanwhile increased to 1,970 Euro * 1.022^5 = 2,196.45 Euro.
-In addition, there are one-time moving costs of 2,000 euros.
-The deposit for the house now amounts to 5,500 euros, which means that an additional 1,500 euros must be withdrawn from the tenant's deposit.
-Again, the rent is increased by 9.09% every 4 years.
-After the house has been occupied for 20 years, the tenant moves into the 3-room apartment at a rent of (1,970 Euro / 131 sqm * 90 sqm + 25 Euro) * 1.022^25 = 2,374.97 Euro plus one-time moving costs of 3,000 Euro.
-The deposit for this 3-room apartment amounts to 5,500 euros and is financed entirely from the previously recovered deposit.
+After 5 years, the tenant moves into the house, the rent for which has now risen to 1,970 euros * 1.022^5 = 2,196.45 euros.
+There are also one-off moving costs of 2,000 euros.
+The deposit for the house is now 5,500 euros, i.e. an additional 1,500 euros must be withdrawn from the tenant's deposit.
+Here too, the rent is increased by 9.09% every 4 years.
+After the house has been occupied for 20 years, the tenant moves into the 3-room apartment at a rent of (1,970 euros / 131 sqm * 90 sqm + 25 euros) * 1.022^25 = 2,374.97 euros plus one-off moving costs of 3,000 euros.
+The deposit for this 3-room apartment amounts to 5,500 euros and will be financed entirely from the previously returned deposit.

 Scenario 6: The buyer also moves

-On the other hand, the value of the house for sale is 750,000 euros * 1.026^25 = 1,424,771.71 euros.
-Since the buyer has regularly invested money in modernizations, the sales price increases by another 6,891.74 euros to 1,431,663.45 euros.
-From this, brokerage fees of 3.57%, costs for an appraisal of 0.5% and "odds and ends" of 500 euros are to be deducted.
-1.431.663,45 Euro * (1-0,0357-0,005) - 500 Euro = 1.372.894,75 Euro.
+On the other hand, the value of the house to be sold is 750,000 euros * 1.026^25 = 1,424,771.71 euros.
+As the buyer has regularly invested money in modernization, the sales price increases by a further 6,891.74 euros to 1,431,663.45 euros.
+Brokerage fees of 3.57%, costs for a valuation report of 0.5% and "small items" over 500 euros must be deducted from this.
+1,431,663.45 euros * (1-0.0357-0.005) - 500 euros = 1,372,894.75 euros.

-End of Part 2
+End of part 2

-Even if I have checked my calculations several times, there can always be a mistake.
-If you have found one, can't understand a calculation step or simply have a question about the calculation => Post it in the comments!
+Even though I have checked my calculations several times, there is always a chance that an error has crept in.
+If you've found one, can't understand a calculation step or simply have a question about the calculation => let me know in the comments!

 #mieten